Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Methods

 Each component of this 'factorized' model uses a SOTA approach: a Sybil-inspired\cite{mikhael_sybil_2023} full-CT scan model captures not only local nodule features, but also contextual features (e.g., emphysema, nodule density, and location); a gradient boosted trees classifier leverages standard radiomics\cite{aerts_decoding_2014} and 3D geometrical curvature features\cite{munoz_3d-morphomics_2022}, as in recent studies\cite{xie_differential_2024,wang_value_2024,kim_clinical_2024}; and a relatively shallow 39-layer 3D DenseNet builds on prior success of similar CNNs in medical imaging studies\cite{astaraki_benign-malignant_2021}.
 Additionally, this factorization strategy into subtasks also aligns with the expected standards for explainability in the medical field\cite{fillon_key_2024,hantel_perspectives_2024}: the model not only predicts cancer diagnosis but also, through the intermediate module outputs, provides detailed information on each detected finding that contributed to the final prediction.
 This includes precise localization of findings ranked by malignancy suspicion, their segmentation, and standard characteristics such as size, volume, and other radiomic features.
 However, explainability remains partial, and the performance gains offered by AI over feature-based models\cite{tammemagi_participant_2017,winter_external_2019} is distributed throughout the entire 3D scan voxels and millions of parameters.

 Ensembling these diverse and complementary models with targeted pretraining modules enhances both performance and generalizability.
-Importantly, even simpler classifiers contribute meaningfully to final predictions, as confirmed by a preliminary ablation study.
-Although our model has a high total parameter count as a result of this parallel structure (965 million parameters, see Fig.\ref{fig8}), its design fundamentally differs from traditional large CNN and transformer models—in both structure and training strategy—notably by introducing systematic sub-network freezing and integrating models trained with substantially different and specialized loss, reflecting a heavily expert- and experience-driven supervised 'Frankenstein modeling' paradigm.
+Importantly, as confirmed by a preliminary ablation study, even simpler classifiers contribute modestly yet meaningfully to the final predictions.
+As detailed in Supplementary Methods (Section “Nodule prediction ensembling”), analysis of sub-module contributions indicates that 3D-CNN, 2D-CNN, and morpho-radiomics classifiers contribute approximately 92.4\%, 1.8\%, and 5.8\%, respectively, underscoring the complementary value of hybrid modeling strategies in data-constrained clinical settings.
+Although our model has a high total parameter count as a result of this parallel structure (965 million parameters, see Fig.\ref{fig10}), its design fundamentally differs from traditional large CNN and transformer models—in both structure and training strategy—notably by introducing systematic sub-network freezing and integrating models trained with substantially different and specialized loss, reflecting a heavily expert- and experience-driven supervised 'Frankenstein modeling' paradigm.
 For comparison, classic CNNs such as 2D VGG-16, ResNet-50, DenseNet169, and Inception-v4 have 138M, 23M, 7M, and 41M parameters, respectively\cite{yang_comparative_2021}, while the original ViT-Huge model (2D) has 632M parameters and SOTA large-generic medical model MedGemma-only “approaching the performance of task-specific models”-has 4B or 27B parameters\cite{sellergren_medgemma_2025}.
 Our model is designed for a commercial fully automated assistant for LCS radiologists.